-We have been involved in brainstorming equipment for the functional workshop Bottila, in connection with the SUPERNATURAL exhibition at the Oulu Art Museum in cooperation with the employees of the Art Museum and the Tietomaa.
-We also reprogrammed one of our old robots and donated it to the Bottila for the duration of the exhibition.
-Without Markus Alves Bento, who is our intern, we would not have ended up with this interesting project.
+We have been involved in designing the equipment for the functional workshop, Bottila, at the Oulu Art Museum’s SUPERNATURAL exhibition, in collaboration with the art museum and Tietomaa employees.
+We also reprogrammed one of our robots and donated it to Bottila for the duration of the exhibition.
+Without Markus Alves Bento, our trainee, we would not have been able to get involved in this interesting project.

-Go to Oulu Art Museum and test Artinator and see what kind of machine part you will be, and what kind of different patterns you can create with Markus’ pendulum!
+Come and see what kind of piece you’ll be, drawed by Artinator, and what different patterns you can create with Markus’ plotter!